NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.7.Chapter/chp_7_exercises/README.md

 The ith term in the series is $x^i/i!$ .

-    1. Write a method called myexp that takes x and n as parameters and estimates $e^x$ by adding the first n terms of this series.
+    1. Write a method called myexp that takes x and n as parameters and estimates e^x by adding the first n terms of this series.
 You can use the factorial method from Section 6.7 or your iterative version from the previous exercise.